8.2 AAT first review of claimant & employer decisions

 If a decision has been affirmed, varied or set aside by an ARO, a person affected by a claimant decision (1.1.C.110) or an employer affected by an employer determination decision (1.1.E.60) or an employer funding amount decision (1.1.E 80) may apply for an AAT first review of the decision as affirmed, varied or substituted.
 The objective of an AAT first review is to provide a mechanism of review that is fair, just, economical, informal and quick.

-Act reference: PPLAct section 215 Application of this Division, section 223 Application of this Division
+Act reference: PPLAct section 215 Application of this Division (claimant decisions), section 223 Application of this Division (employer decisions)

-There are procedures to be followed for AAT first reviews of decisions and requirements for notification of the decision (see 8.2.3).
+There are procedures to be followed for AAT first reviews of decisions and requirements for notification of the decision (8.2.3).